willGraham01/PiranhasHalfyord/scenes/06-planted-cargo.md

 If a character loiters around the underpass, when the gang kicks off it's attack, one of the "fishermen" will attempt to restrain them (or throw them in the river Hal) whilst the others begin the attack.

+### Additional Gang Members

+If [Groubun's suspicion](FIXME) has reached a suitable level, the gang will send additional manpower to help with the heist.
+These gang members will be loitering on the bridge, overlooking the mooring station.
+If one player character in particular made themselves obvious to Groubun, and this character is also on the bridge, this group might try to pre-emptively sneak up on this character before the attack begins.

+These additional gang members will predominantly be using their crossbows from the bridge, and do not have any potions of animating to use on the barrels.

 ## The Ship's Arrival

 The arrival of the ship and it's subsequent docking "triggers" the gang's attack and the combat encounter.